armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 ### Kaitai parser expects an end of stream

-Kaitai parsers that expect an end of stream, for example by using `size-eos`, or calling `size` on a kaitai stream object, cannot be used for carving data from a file.
-When carving, we have a stream that can contain data beyond the file that we want to extract, and therefore, our parser cannot depend on that.
+Kaitai parsers that expect an end of stream, for example by using `size-eos`, or calling `size` on a kaitai stream object, cannot be used while extracting data from a file.
+When extracting, we have a stream that can contain data beyond the file that we want to extract, and therefore, our parser cannot depend on that.

 ### Handling parse errors